 with Mint and Feta

-This vibrant salad bursting with herbaceous goodness will satisfy vegetarians and non-vegetarians alike!
-Fibre-dense chickpeas roasted with spices give it extra oomph!
+This vibrant salad is bursting with herbaceous goodness and will satisfy vegetarians and non-vegetarians alike!
+Fibre-dense chickpeas are roasted with spices to add extra oomph!

 Produced in a facility that processes milk, sesame, eggs, fish, shellfish, crustaceans, mustard, tree nuts, peanuts, wheat, soybean and sulphites.

 Before starting, preheat the oven to 425°F. Wash and dry all produce.
 Place a large bowl in the fridge.
 Heat a medium pot over medium-high heat.
 While the pot heats, peel, then mince or grate garlic.Peel, then slice shallot into 1/4-inch half-moons.When the pot is hot, add 1 tbsp (2 tbsp) butter, then swirl the pot until melted.
 Add shallot.
 Cook, stirring occasionally, until softened slightly, 2-3 min.Add half the garlic.
 Cook, stirring often, until fragrant, 30 sec.Add 3/4 cup (1 1/2 cups) water and 1/4 tsp (1/2 tsp) salt.
 Cover and bring to a boil over high.